Selling Golf Clubs Online: How to Get More?

 A trend has grown over the last few years where some golf club retailer websites will give you the option to find the value of old golf clubs and even allow you to sell them.

-Platforms like Golf Avenue’s trade-in program will give you the option to trade in your older golf clubs for some good old cash, but you’ll have the option of taking customer credit with the bonus to invest in your future clubs.
+Platforms like Golf Avenue’s Sell/Trade program will give you the option to sell or trade in your older golf clubs for some good old cash, but you’ll have the option of taking customer credit with the bonus to invest in your future clubs.
 The beauty of Golf Avenue’s platform is that you’ll be able to sell your old clubs and buy your new set, all in one place.

 Online marketplaces and forums